 Some people are more prone to experience heel pain than others, the following factors play a role:

 - Sports activities: Ballet, modern dance and aerobics high arch: a high arched foot displays a great degree of tightness in plantar fascia.
 Running places excess strain on the foot ligament

-ageing: heel pain is very common amongst the over 50’s due to muscle weakness and tightness in the ligaments.
+- Ageing: heel pain is more common among the older population, due to muscle weakness and tightness in the ligaments.
 Also over time the natural protective fatpad under the heel will thin out

-being on your feet all day because of work; some occupations require a lot of standing on hard surfaces
+- Being on your feet all day: Some occupations require a lot of standing on hard surfaces such as retail assistants

 Cortisone is a powerful anti-inflammatory and when injected directly into the heel it will work almost immediately.
 Bear in mind however, that the treatment does not address the root cause of the inflammation, and needs to be repeated every few months.
-Also note, these injections are quite painful, and most doctors today will consider other, less invasive treatment options first.
+Please note, these injections are quite painful, and most doctors today will consider other, less invasive treatment options first.
 This is not the best treatment for Plantar Fasciitis unless your symptoms are severe.

 ESWT (Extra Corporeal Shockwave Treatment).
 A specialist targets therapeutic shockwaves to the affected heel area.
 This will stimulate a healing response in the affected tissue and ligaments, resulting in reduced inflammation and pain.
-This treatment and may take from 3 to 4 months to be fully effective.
-Extracorpreal Shock Wave Therapy is the latest technology to treat chronic plantar fasciitis.
-It is a non-invasive treatment and highly recommended for people who have tried other treatment like cortisone-injections, accupuncture etc with little or no success.
+This Plantar Fasciitis treatment may take up 3 to 4 months to be fully effective.
+Extracorpreal Shock Wave Therapy is the latest technology to treat chronic Plantar Fasciitis.
+It is a non-invasive treatment and highly recommended for people who have tried other treatment with little or no success.

-Electroacupuncture and standard acupuncture are used in the treatment of plantar fasciitis and other foot problems such as neuromas and nerve impingement, numbness in the toes etc. In some cases there is nerve entrapment within the foot combined with referred pain from other areas of the body.
-Some research suggests that acupuncture can be effective in the treatment of heel pain.
+Electroacupuncture and standard acupuncture are used in the treatment of Plantar Fasciitis and other foot problems such as neuromas, nerve impingement and numbness in the toes.
+In some cases there is nerve entrapment within the foot combined with referred pain from other areas of the body.
+Some research suggests that acupuncture can be effective in the treatment of heel pain (Plantar Fasciitis).

 Strassburg Sock and night splint

 The Strassbourg Sock consists of a tubular fabric with two adjustable straps which extends from the toes to the lower leg.
-The aim is to keep tension on the plantar fascia ligament all night long, so no tightness occurs overnight and little or no pain is experienced in the morning.
+The aim is to keep tension on the Plantar Fascia ligament all night long, so no tightness occurs overnight and little or no pain is experienced in the morning.
 In combination with orthotic insoles, exercises and any other required Plantar Fasciitis treatment, this device can be very effective indeed.
-In independent study published in the Journal of Foot and Ankle Surgery found some significant improvement in 55% of the participants.
+In an independent study published in the Journal of Foot and Ankle Surgery found some significant improvement in 55% of the participants.

 In very rare cases plantar fascia surgery is suggested, as a last resort.
 In this case the surgeon makes an incision into the ligament, partially cutting the plantar fascia to release it.
 If a heel spur is present, the surgeon will remove it.
-Plantar Fasciitis surgery should always be considered the last resort when all the conventional treatment methods have failed to succeed.
+Plantar Fasciitis surgery should always be considered the last resort when all the conventional treatments for Plantar Fasciitis have failed to succeed.

 Endoscopic plantar fasciotomy (EPF) is a form of surgery whereby two incisions are made around the heel and the ligament is being detached from the heel bone allowing the new ligament to develop in the same place.
 In some cases the surgeon may decide to remove the heel spur itself, if present.

 Just like any type of surgery, Plantar Fascia surgery comes with certain risks and side effects.
 For example, the arch of the foot may drop and become weak.
 Wearing an arch support after surgery is therefore recommended to ensure the effectiveness of your Plantar Fasciitis treatment.